About

 Board Members:

-Danielle Coffey News Media Alliance
+Danielle Coffey, News Media Alliance

-Sam Feist CNN
+Sam Feist, CNN

-Tom Huang Dallas Morning News
+Tom Huang, Dallas Morning News

-Eileen O’Reilly National Press Club President, Axios
+Eileen O’Reilly, Axios and past National Press Club president

 Staff